SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

 # About this project

 This page is for informational purposes only.
 It's technical.
-It captures the process to create the GitHub Pages [SEFSC-FATES-documentation-jekyll-skeleton](https://mattgrossi-noaa.github.io/SEFSC-FATES-documentation-jekyll-skeleton/index.html){:target="_blank" rel="noopener"} repository template for use within the NOAA Fisheries Southeast Fisheries Science Center.
+It captures the process to create the GitHub Pages [SEFSC-documentation-jekyll-skeleton](https://mattgrossi-noaa.github.io/SEFSC-documentation-jekyll-skeleton/index.html){:target="_blank" rel="noopener"} repository template for use within the NOAA Fisheries Southeast Fisheries Science Center.
 Nothing herein needs to be repeated to create a specific documentation page in a GitHub repository.
 These steps are *only necessary if one desires to create a new **template*** of the same format and functionality – for example, if a different Financial Management Center (FMC) desires to create their own custom template.
-Instructions for creating an actual documentation page using the theme are provided in [Getting started with SEFSC Jekyll Documentation Theme Skeleton](https://mattgrossi-noaa.github.io/SEFSC-FATES-documentation-jekyll-skeleton/howto.html){:target="_blank" rel="noopener"}.
+Instructions for creating an actual documentation page using the theme are provided in [Getting started with SEFSC Jekyll Documentation Theme Skeleton](https://mattgrossi-noaa.github.io/SEFSC-documentation-jekyll-skeleton/howto.html){:target="_blank" rel="noopener"}.

-The [NOAA Fisheries](https://www.fisheries.noaa.gov/){:target="_blank" rel="noopener"} [Southeast Fisheries Science Center (SEFSC)](https://www.fisheries.noaa.gov/about/southeast-fisheries-science-center){:target="_blank" rel="noopener"} [Fisheries Assessment, Technology, and Engineering Support (FATES) Division](https://www.fisheries.noaa.gov/about/fisheries-assessment-technology-engineering-support){:target="_blank" rel="noopener"} is actively developing a suite of new, innovative machine learning models designed to increase data processing efficiencies across the Center’s mission portfolio.
+The [NOAA Fisheries](https://www.fisheries.noaa.gov/){:target="_blank" rel="noopener"} [Southeast Fisheries Science Center (SEFSC)](https://www.fisheries.noaa.gov/about/southeast-fisheries-science-center){:target="_blank" rel="noopener"} is actively developing a suite of new, innovative machine learning models designed to increase data processing efficiencies across the Center’s mission portfolio.
 These projects include, but are not limited to, automating the processing of Gulf and South Atlantic video survey data to derive species counts, automating aging of Gulf and Atlantic menhaden and red snapper, and automating the derivation of fish lengths from stereo video.
 These models were developed in Python using open-source libraries (e.g., PyTorch, cudatoolkit, Torchvision, and scikit-learn) by partners through the [NOAA Northern Gulf Institute (NGI)](https://www.northerngulfinstitute.org/){:target="_blank" rel="noopener"} and the [Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES)](https://cicoes.uw.edu/){:target="_blank" rel="noopener"} and are or will be maintained on the [SEFSC Organization GitHub account](https://github.com/SEFSC){:target="_blank" rel="noopener"}.

 Introducing new computer models into the Center’s data processing procedures necessitates adequate documentation so that the end users will know how to install and execute the models in operational use.
 Indeed, all computer models and software should be documented by the developers before being released to the intended end user.
 In the absence of a universally accepted documentation template for use within the SEFSC, NOAA Fisheries, or even NOAA at large, staff across NOAA have established their own approaches and templates of varying degrees of complexity based on their immediate needs.
 Some examples of these solutions are summarized in Table 1 along with notable strengths and weaknesses of each.

-Several features were prioritized when selecting a platform for SEFSC FATES documentation:
+Several features were prioritized when selecting a platform for SEFSC documentation:
 1. Content version control
 2. Documentation existing alongside the model source code
 3. Minimal learning curve for populating and maintaining content